Legal Advice for Default Judgment — 22 results

 their hearing date for a summary process... more

-Written by attorney Mara Baltabols, about 4 years ago.
+Written by attorney Mara Baltabols, over 4 years ago.

 If a judgment was entered against you in a case where you were not properly served, you may be able to vacate a default judgment based upon failure of service.
 The potential to vacate a... more